Beat summer blackout season with generators and battery packs up to 42% off

 What we love: The rugged design and 1,800 watts keep most appliances and pumps going.

-What to be aware of: Larger Jackery models may be better suited for whole-home power.
+What to be aware of: Larger Jackery models handle whole-home power.

 The Jackery Explorer 1500 Ultra delivers 1,800 watts of portable power for camping trips or outages.
 Waterproof and drop-resistant up to one meter, it is built for harsh weather.
 The unit runs sump pumps, tools, lights and most appliances, and operates in temperatures as low as five degrees.

-What we love: An 18-hour battery, economy mode and a variety of outlet types.
+What we love: A 7-hour runtime, economy mode and a variety of outlet types make this a strong choice.

-What to be aware of: It's portable, but at 100 pounds, it's not as easy to move.
+What to be aware of: It's portable, but at 59 pounds, it can be difficult to move.

 DuroMax 15,000-watt tri-fuel generator: $2,599 (13% off)